SM 18x225 [2xM5] / N42 - magnetic roller

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Possible danger arising from small pieces of magnets can be dangerous, in case of ingestion, which is particularly important in the aspect of protecting young children.
-It's also worth noting that miniscule components of these devices have the potential to hinder the diagnostic process after entering the body.
+- Possible danger to health from tiny fragments of magnets pose a threat, in case of ingestion, which becomes significant in the aspect of protecting young children.
+Furthermore, small elements of these products have the potential to complicate diagnosis when they are in the body.

 Neodymium magnets generate intense magnetic fields that interfere with magnetometers and compasses used in navigation, as well as internal compasses of smartphones and GPS devices.